 Over the past few years, air frying has emerged as one of the most popular, and practical, methods of cooking.
 Circulating hot air and producing crispy results, the best air fryers cut down on the amount of time needed to prepare your next great meal.

 This appliance has immense potential, able to do so much more than just reheat frozen chicken nuggets.
 It can fry chicken wings, dehydrate fruit, and even bake cookies.
 If you’re using one of the best toaster ovens, it can do even more.
+In fact, here are 7 foods you never knew you could cook in an air fryer.
 But, if you’re looking for some recipe inspiration, then look no further.
 Here are five of the best air fryer recipes, curated from our time testing in the kitchen.
 If you're a keen baker, you may also want to read I made cookies in an air fryer and they tasted even better.

 With each model being unique in its capacity, strength, and versatility, it’s important to experiment with times and temperatures as your air fryer may run hotter than others.
 However, the following recipes should serve for general guidance.
 Just be sure not to make any of these common air fryer mistakes, and check out our guide on how to use an air fryer to get the best results.